scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

   - protection measures for keys (e.g. use of HSMs)
   - actions in case of compromise or regulations breach

-This document describes a typical TRC signing ceremony in [](#initial-ceremony), but further processes are out-of-scope.
+This document describes a typical TRC Signing Ceremony in [](#initial-ceremony), but further processes are out-of-scope.

 # Security Considerations